 This is the question that has been going through my mind a lot in the last few years and I just don’t think I can!

-Since having children I have cut down my teaching commitment to 0.4 and realised that this has a huge impact on my retirement plans.
-I just can’t see myself still teaching PE when I am 67, (or it might be 68 now, given the latest government proposal), but won’t have enough of a pension to be able to retire before then.
+Since having children I have cut down my teaching commitment to 0.4 and realised that this has a huge impact on my early retirement plans.
+I just can’t see myself still teaching PE when I am 67, (or it might be 68 now, given the latest government proposal), but won’t have enough of a pension to be able to take early retirement from teaching before then.
 After wracking my brains for possibilities, I eventually settled on starting Your Money Sorted, a business helping other professional women to identify what they really want from their lives and helping them to put in place the financial plans that would allow them to achieve these dreams.

 I have been working so hard for the past couple of years teaching, bookkeeping and trying to grow my business.
 With 3 kids, a teaching job and 2 family businesses to run, being constantly on the go seems to have become the norm for me.
-With all the added end-of-term madness, I hit the beginning of July feeling totally burnt out, stressed and in need of a HUGE break.
+With all the added end-of-term madness, I always hit the holidays feeling totally burnt out, stressed and in need of a HUGE break.

 Does that sound familiar to lot of you?

 I love teaching and love working with the students, but boy is it tiring?